EverestHC-mySofie/pollen/README.md

 ## Usage

+### Authenticate stream clients

-We first create a module that extracts access tokens from requests:
+We create a module that extracts access tokens from requests:

 ```ruby
 # lib/token_extractor.rb